ognjenjevremovic/package-template/CONTRIBUTING.md

-# How to become a contributor and submit your own code to {{variable}}
+# How to become a contributor and submit your own code to {{name}}

-I really appreciate your interest and effort to contribute to {{variable}}.
+I really appreciate your interest and effort to contribute to {{name}}.
 It's people like you that make the open source community such a great community!
 All efforts to contribute are highly appreciated and encouraged.
 I recommend you open an issue first describing your feature request (bug report, documentation change, etc) prior to spending a lot of time making a PR that may not align with the project roadmap.